Sonamkhadka/CritiqueAI/README.md

 ## Usage

-1. Enter the text you want to analyze in the input field
-2. Select which AI provider you want to use:
+1. **Quick Start with Examples**: Select from pre-loaded controversial arguments (climate change denial, social media debates, economic policy, etc.) to see the analyzer in action
+2. **Or Enter Your Own**: Write your own argument in the text area
+3. **Choose AI Model**:
-   - **OpenRouter** (free, default): Choose from available free models like DeepSeek, Google Gemini, or GPT-4o Mini
+   - **OpenRouter** (free, default): Access models like Grok 4 Fast, DeepSeek, Google Gemini, and more
-   - **OpenAI, DeepSeek, or Google** (requires your own API key): Direct access to premium models
+   - **Premium Services** (requires your own API key): Direct access to OpenAI GPT-4o, DeepSeek Chat, or Google Gemini
-3. Click the "Analyze" button
-4. View the comprehensive analysis of your argument with logical structure, emotional analysis, and critical evaluation
-5. Save or revisit previous analyses from the history panel
+4. **Analyze**: Click "💥 DESTROY THIS ARGUMENT" to process your text
+5. **Review Results**: Get comprehensive analysis including:
+   - Logical structure (claims and premises)
+   - Emotional tone analysis with numerical scores
+   - Identified logical fallacies with explanations
+   - Critical evaluation of weaknesses and assumptions
+   - Suggested counter-arguments
-6. Note: Rate limiting is in place (5 requests per minute) to prevent API abuse
+6. **Rate Limiting**: 5 requests per minute to prevent API abuse and ensure fair access

 ## License